cgranade/python-quaec/doc/stab.rst

 ============

-QuaEC includes a class, :class:`qecc.StabilizerCode`, that represents error-correcting codes specified using the stabilizer formalism.
+QuaEC includes a class, :class:`qecc.StabilizerCode`, that represents error-correcting codes specified using the stabilizer formalism [Got97]_.
 To construct a stabilizer code in QuaEC, the generators of a stabilizer group must be specified along with a particular assignment of logical operators acting on states encoded in the stabilizer code.